- Natural Resources and Rural Development

 Communities across the state are employing the Oregon tradition of working together to come up with collaborative solutions, and they are putting together economic development projects and strategies that create jobs in the woods, create benefits for the community and the environment, and keep natural resource management out of the courts.

-Senator Merkley has proposed legislation to allow biomass from public lands to qualify for the current Renewable Fuels program and make sure that biomass is eligible for renewable electricity and climate change programs.
+Jeff believes that greater use of biomass energy can be one strategy for sustainable economic development in forest communities.
+As Oregon’s Senator, Jeff has led efforts to open new opportunities to expand biomass as a renewable energy source.
+Jeff has proposed legislation to allow biomass from public lands to qualify for the current Renewable Fuels program and make sure that biomass is eligible for renewable electricity and climate change programs.